Jon has been playing "Black Desert Online" and roaming the lands between Calpheon and Valencia since its initial release

 There is also the flax node that produces the raw materials for flax fiber which is used for making silver embroidered clothes and the Epheria sailboat.
 Flax also has the extra benefit of giving very good processing experience when processed.
 Finally, we have a node which gives maple timber and Red Tree Lumps and an excavation site with Trace of Savagery and Trace of Hunting.

-But This All Costs So Many Contribuition Points
+But This Costs a LOT of Contribuition Points

-Yes, that's true, but Heidel is also a great place to start actively grinding for contribution points if you need them.
+Yes, it's true, but Heidel is also a great place to start actively grinding for contribution points if you need them.
 There are several contribution point missions in Heidel which reward 770 contribution points if they are all completed.
 These missions can be repeated each day and to complete them all takes about 10-15 minutes.
 You can see where they start and how they are done in the video below.